LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 First, the crossing asphalt roads depicting a black cross.

-At the top of the road appearing vertically is a gate-cum-guardhouse with a door, on top of which door is a sign that has the letters “INRI,” commonly understood as an acronym for "Iesus Nazarenus, Rex Iudaeorum," but here corrupted to stand for "Iesus Nazarenus Resorts, Inc.," presumably to parody businesses that use Jesus' or saints' or angels' names.
+At the top of the road appearing vertically is a gate-cum-guardhouse with a door, on top of which door is a sign that has the letters “INRI,” commonly understood as an acronym for "Iesus Nazarenus, Rex Iudaeorum," but here corrupted by the painting title to stand for "Iesus Nazarenus Resorts, Inc.," presumably to parody businesses that use Jesus' or saints' or angels' names.
 The guardhouse-cum-gate, though there sporting a peaceful white wall, wears a blood-red roof as its crown.
-We’ll go into the peace-war or life-death duality symbolism alluded to by this later; let's just remember that image first.
+We’ll go into the peace-war or life-death duality symbolism later; let's just remember that image first.

 Second, the rocks on the right foreground.